ajtomato/Go.Documentation/README.md

 Sends to a buffered channel block only when the buffer is full.
 Receives block when the buffer is empty.

+#### Range and Close

+A sender can *close* a channel to indicate that no more values will be sent.
+Receivers can test whether a channel has been closed by assigning a second parameter to the receive expression:

+    close(ch)
+    v, ok := <-ch

+ok is *false* if there are no more values to receive and the channel is closed.

+Only the sender should close a channel, never the receiver.
+Sending on a closed channel will cause a panic.

+The loop *for i := range ch* receives values from the channel repeatedly until it is closed.

+    c := make(chan int, 10)
+	for i := range c {
+		fmt.Println(i)
+	}

+Channels aren't like files; you don't usually need to close them.
+Closing is only necessary when the receiver **must** be told there are no more values coming.

 ### How to write Go codes

 #### Introduction